 Is there a grace period for late rent payments in Indiana?

-No, there is no grace period for late rent payments in Indiana, so a landlord is free to collect late fees or begin the eviction process immediately.
+There is no grace period for late rent payments in Indiana, so a landlord can collect late fees or begin eviction immediately.

 What should be included in an Indiana Notice to Quit (Non-Payment of Rent)?